Popular Types of Flooring

 Engineered Wood Flooring

-Engineered wood gives you the aesthetic of hardwood without the demand for regular maintenance.
-They use a plywood substrate with a layer of real hardwood on top – ultimately cutting your costs.
-Despite the lower retail cost, it might sound more hollow to walk on, and the thin hardwood layer can only be refinished a single time.
-That said, its lower propensity to warp could still make it an intelligent investment.
+Engineered wood gives you the charm of hardwood without the demand for regular maintenance.
+They use a plywood foundation with a layer of real hardwood on top – ultimately cutting your costs.
+While it's less likely to warp than true hardwood, it can sound hollow to walk on and can't be refinished more than once.

 Laminate Flooring

 Laminate is another more affordable flooring option, consisting of a particleboard base, wood or tile finish, and protective plastic coating.
-It's scratch-resistant, easy to clean, and available in many different styles and colors.
-However, it's more susceptible to water damage and chipping.
+It's easy to clean, scratch-resistant, and available in a variety of different colors and styles.
+However, it chips easily and is susceptible to moisture damage.

 Vinyl Flooring

-Vinyl flooring has superior moisture and fading resistance and is easy to maintain.
-Popular options include luxury vinyl tile (LVT) and luxury vinyl plank (LVP), with both having equal strength and long-lasting nature depending on the model you buy.
+Vinyl flooring has excellent water and fading resistance and is easy to maintain.
+Popular options include luxury vinyl plank (LVP) and luxury vinyl tile (LVT), with both having equal strength and longevity depending on the model you buy.
 Their price point sits comfortably between wood and laminate.

 Tile Flooring